 During their internship, training session topics may include, but are not limited to:

 Each intern is expected to be regularly recording client sessions and taking the recording for review in individual supervision and T-group.
-Interns are expected to review his/her video prior to supervision and come to the review session with the recording cued up and ready to discuss his/her personal strengths and weakness in that session and with specific questions regarding his/her counseling in the session.
+Interns are expected to review their video prior to supervision and come to the review session with the recording cued up and ready to discuss their personal strengths and weakness in that session and with specific questions regarding their counseling in the session.

 Training with a practitioner-mentorship-developmental model, interns ideally commit to a 2-year placement with the Counseling Center, though there are occasional 1-year placements.
 Within the 2 years interns will move through four phases of learning that typically mirror the academic semesters, however are most dependent on each individual’s readiness.
 The staff provides a developmentally appropriate, graded sequence of experiential learning activities for interns throughout the year.
 Learning is achieved by observation, performing clinical activities, training sessions, supervision, video review, collegial consultation, and review of case notes.
 Interns are expected to use this variety of experiences to increase the autonomy and complexity of their work through the training year.